pwintz/pwintz.github.io/README.md

 To change the layout used to render each item of the collection on individual pages, modify `defaults` property in `_config.yml` by adding a new `scope`.

+# Creating redirects
+To redirect a URL to a different address, create a file in `_pages/redirects` (copy the format of the files there).